Who Pushed P.R.?: Critical response

 The storyline received generally positive attention.
 Describing the storyline, David Knox said "series baddie Paul Robinson (Stefan Dennis) may have met his match in Diana (Jane Badler) when his Lassiters empire is about to be pulled from under him.
 But he has more than one enemy and Friday's mysterious episode that asks 'Who pushed P.R.?' is a soapie homage to Dallas' famous 'Who Shot J.R?'"
 Knox later called the storyline an "el-cheapo riff on 'Who Shot J.R?'".
 Television critic Andrew Mercado said "we had "Who Pushed PR" which wasn't quite "Who Shot JR" on Dallas circa 1981 but it's amazing they got as much suspense as they did in an elevator and then shoving short Paul Robinson off a balcony just one floor off the ground".
 Mercado later praised the plot saying "They did the 6000th episode really well" and that the key to Neighbours staying relevant was to focus less on suburban storylines and more on that type of drama.

 Mary Papadakis from the Herald Sun called the plot "sinister" and commented "[it] goes to show there's never really a dull day on Neighbours".
+Her fellow Herald Sun critic Cameron Adams chose the 6000th episode as his "Top Choice" on television for the week.
+He commented "they've marked the occasion with Ramsay St villain Paul Robinson fighting for his life.
+Again.
+But who did it?
+His ingrate son Andrew, who wished him dead, Yank baddie Diana, who teamed with Paul's stepson Declan to bring him down, or his wife Rebecca, who is anti-Paul at the moment?
+Actually, who didn't do it?"
 A Channel 5 website writer deemed the plot "one of the show's most dramatic storylines to date".
 Shortly after the 6000th episode aired in Australia, a Holy Soap reporter revealed that fans of the show had taken to online forums to praise it and the whodunnit plot.